Copy Trading Platforms

 - Platforms: MetaTrader 4, MetaTrader 5, Copy trading

 eToro is the world's largest social trading platform, trusted by over 20 million users.
-Trade a wide range of markets from a single platform, on the Web or your mobile.
+Access a wide range of markets from a single platform, on the Web or your phone.
 Easily follow and copy other investors if you want to.

 - Markets: NA* Availability subject to regulation.